CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Ploppable-RICO-errors.md

 * Or you can edit it to fix the values:
     * Edit in a text editor (see [](Text-Editors.md) for a list of compatible text editors)
     * Look for `construction-cost=""` or `construction-cost="0"`...
-    * Change it to any postive number, for example `construction-cost="10"`
+    * Change it to any positive number, for example `construction-cost="10"`
     * Save the file
 * In either case, exit the game to desktop after making changes, then reload and see if it's fixed.